 Please tell us about yourself?

 I attended Achimota School for my basic education and secondary in Aburi Girls Secondary School.
-I then pursued a bachelor degree in the University of Ghana and a MBA in the University of East London.
+I then pursued a bachelor degree at the University of Ghana and an MBA at the University of East London.

 You have had an extensive experience working in leadership positions at several companies.
 Please share with us some of your experiences as a woman working in male-dominated environments?